VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_9_Sequential_Containers/notes.md

         string - vector like container that stores only characters fast insertion and deletion at the back fast random access
-    Any container can hold any type including another container as its elements, But container operations imposes their own restrictions for what types they can be use ex :- a type with no constructor vector<noDefault> vec1(10, init)  // ok : init is used to construct the elements vector<noDefault> vec2(10)        // error : as noDefault as no default constructor, vec2 won't be able to
+    Any container can hold any type including another container as its elements, But container operations(member functions) imposes their own restrictions for what types they can be used ex :- a type with no constructor vector<noDefault> vec1(10, init)  // ok : init is used to construct the elements vector<noDefault> vec2(10)        // error : as noDefault as no default constructor, vec2 won't be able to
                                                            constructs objects